sanderfrenken/MSKTiled/README.md

 ### Initialisation

-With MSKTiled we create `SKScene` instances programatically, and they need to inherit from `MSKTiledMapScene` (make sure to import MSKTiled):
+With MSKTiled we need to create `SKScene` instances programatically which need to inherit from `MSKTiledMapScene` (make sure to import MSKTiled):

 ```
+import MSKTiled

 class GameScene: MSKTiledMapScene {
     // stuff
 }